EighteenZi/rocksdb_wiki/Known-Issues.md

 * If you use prefix iterating and you are changing iterating order, Seek()->Prev() or Next()->Prev(), you may not get correct results.

-* Atomicity is not guaranteed after DB recovery for multiple column families and WAL is disabled.
+* Atomicity is not guaranteed after DB recovery for more than one multiple column families and WAL is disabled.